fbpx 'Storm Cloud: Picturing the Origins of our Climate Crisis" exhibition at The Huntington captures our attention

 Photo by May S. Ruiz / Hey SoCal

 “One of the materials in this room is a book published by James Hutton, a Scottish farmer and naturalist, also known as the founder of modern geology,” declared Anthony.
-“In 1788, he wrote the theory of earth which was the first work to postulate what’s contrary to popular understanding and previously understood literal interpretation about earth’s age.
+“In 1788, he wrote the theory of earth which was the first work to postulate that the earth was much older than the popular understanding of earth’s age which was derived from a literal interpretation of biblical text.
 After looking at the layers of rock on his land and how they formed, he hypothesized the planet was millions of years old and so much older than what we had ever thought.
 We now know it’s 4.6 billion years old.”

 A broad range of objects traces growing environmental awareness over the course of the 19th century.
 Significant paintings by artists of the Romantic and Pre-Raphaelite movements and the Hudson River School are shown in conjunction with rare manuscript materials, such as Henry David Thoreau’s handwritten draft of Walden.
 Photographs of western American mountain ranges are displayed alongside materials from the archives of early 20th century conservationists John Muir and Mary Hunter Austin.